I had never driven a motorcycle. Not even as a passenger.

 I didn’t get very far before a policeman came up next to me me and told me to pull over.
 He asked for my license and I gave him the one I had which was California.
 He assumed I was a tourist and he let me go with a warning to “Pease be careful and enjoy your stay.”

 I was hooked, but I didn’t do anything about getting a “bike” until I went to the Big Island with Fred Randall.
 I bought 50 cc Tohatsu from one of a couple of students.
 Later I graduated to 125 cc Suzuki.
 I wanted more power so I could keep up with the guys when we raced around Mount Tantalus.
 Later I purchased my 1st Yamaha, a 255 cc model #YES.
-It satisfied my hankering for like that could handle two people, myself and a girlfriend without slowing down.
+It satisfied my hankering for a bike that could handle two people, myself and a girlfriend without slowing down.